SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Algorithm: SENTINEL-K

 \section{Algorithm: SENTINEL-K}

-In this section, we outline the algorithmic details of SENTINEL-K as an ensemble of $K$ distributional RL estimators, such as CDQN~\citep{bellemare2017distributional}, along with an adaptation of FTRL for estimator selection.
-We further evaluate the composite risk using return distribution estimated by SENTINEL-K for decision making.
+Now, we outline the algorithmic details of SENTINEL-K that estimates composite risk over returns using an ensemble of $K$ distributional RL estimators, namely CDQN, in tandem with an adaptation of FTRL for estimator selection, and leverage the estimates for decision making.

-\textbf{Sketch of the Algorithm.} Pseudocode of SENTINEL-K with composite risk is described in Algorithm~\ref{alg:composite}.
-Algorithm~\ref{alg:composite} has mainly two functional blocks: yielding $K$ estimations of return distribution with distributional RL framework (Lines~\ref{line:block1_1}-~\ref{line:block1_2}), and using such $K$ estimates to compute composite risk of each of the actions (Lines~\ref{line:block2_1}-~\ref{line:block2_2}).
-Finally, following the mechanism of Q-learning, it chooses the action with maximal composite risk in the decision making step (Line~\ref{line:action}).
+\textbf{Sketch of the Algorithm.} Pseudocode of SENTINEL-K with composite risk is given in Algorithm~\ref{alg:composite}.
+It has two main blocks: obtaining $K$ estimates of return distribution with distributional RL framework (Lines~\ref{line:block1_1}-~\ref{line:block1_2}), and using them to compute composite risk for each action (Lines~\ref{line:block2_1}-~\ref{line:block2_2}).
+Finally, following the mechanism of Q-learning~\citep{watkins1992q}, it chooses the action with maximal composite risk in the decision making step (Line~\ref{line:action}).

-In the first functional block, we specifically use an ensemble of $K$ CDQNs.
+In the first block (Lines~\ref{line:block1_1}-~\ref{line:block1_2}), we specifically use an ensemble of $K$ CDQNs.
 Each CDQN uses target and value networks for estimating the return distribution.
-We set a schedule of updating the target networks $\Gamma_1$ and a more frequent schedule $\Gamma_1 \cup \Gamma_2$ to update the value networks.
-The details of this procedure is elaborated in Section~\ref{sec:ensemble}.
+We set a schedule for updating the target networks $\Gamma_1$ and a more frequent one ($\Gamma_1 \cup \Gamma_2$) for the value networks (Section~\ref{sec:ensemble}).

-The second functional block is used for decision-making and iterated at every time step.
-It adapts the FTRL algorithm (Section~\ref{sec:ftrl}) for aggregating the $K$ estimated return distributions and to compose aleatory risk $Q^A_i(s_t, a)$ of each of the estimators to provide a final estimate of the composite risk $Q^C(s_t, a)$ for each action.
+The second block (Lines~\ref{line:block2_1}-~\ref{line:block2_2}) is used for decision-making and iterated at every time step.
+It adapts the FTRL algorithm (Section~\ref{sec:ftrl}) for aggregating the $K$ estimated return distributions and to compose aleatory risk $Q^A_i(s_t, a)$ of each of the estimators to provide a final estimate of the composite risk $Q^C(s_t, a)$ for each action, and then selecting the action with highest $Q^C(s_t, a)$.